kirran01/psych/README.md

-Hello, Devs :)
+Hello, Devs.

-This is simply my alternative portfolio as I also have a masters degree in Clinical Psychology :)
+This is simply my alternative portfolio as I also have a masters degree in Clinical Psychology

+If you're coincidentally looking for a therapist then feel free to book me.

-I chose to make it in react and use tailwind so it's easier to update when need be!
+I chose to make it in react and use tailwind so it's easier to update when need be.

-Cheers 🍻
+Thank you! 🌊 ✌🏽